FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 Gripper program teaching steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Step1**: In the "Initial - Peripheral - End-tool" menu bar, click "Adapter device" to enter the terminal peripheral configuration interface.
+**Step1**: In the "Initial - PerfApplication of welding coordinate systemipheral - End-tool" menu bar, click "Adapter device" to enter the terminal peripheral configuration interface.

 Select "Gripper Device" for the device type.
 The configuration information of the gripper is divided into gripper manufacturer, gripper type, software version and mounting location.
 Specific production requirements to configure the corresponding jaw information.
 If the user needs to change the configuration, first select the corresponding gripper number, click the "Clear" button to clear the corresponding button, and reconfigure according to the needs;

 .. figure:: robot_peripherals/001.png
    :align: center
-   :width: 3in
+   :width: 4in

 .. centered:: Figure 8.1-1 Gripper Jaw Configuration